Bistability and nonequilibrium condensation in a driven-dissipative Josephson array: a c-field model: Multimode Coherent Reservoir Model

 \subsection{Numerical Implementation}

-We now proceed with a full numerical treatment of the driven damped SPGPE.
+We now proceed with a full numerical treatment of the driven damped SPGPE, { which includes both radial fluctuations of the condensate as well as noise associated with the dissipation mechanism [see \eqnreft{eqn:model}]}.
 Following the standard procedure for c-field implementations, \eqnreft{eqn:model} is numerically integrated via a pseudospectral method with quadrature (formally equivalent to the Galerkin method~\cite{Blakie2008,Boyd2001}).
 The basis is a standard Cartesian Hermite-Gauss representation, which diagonalizes the single-particle Hamiltonian and thus approximately diagonalizes the nonlinear problem when the mode occupation is low~\cite{Rooney2014}.
 The nonlinear term is treated using the appropriate Gaussian quadrature rules~\cite{Blakie2008}, such that the matrix elements are implemented exactly for all modes in the c-field region.
 The simulations were performed using XMDS2~\cite{XMDS}.
 Throughout we work in units of the radial harmonic oscillator, i.e., length, time and energy are expressed in units of $ l_r = \sqrt{\hbar/m\omega_r}$, $\omega_r^{-1}$ and $\hbar\omega_r$ respectively.

 As usual with c-field implementations, some quantities (such as total energy and particle number) inevitably exhibit a dependence on the chosen energy cutoff.
 Some care is therefore required in both choosing the energy cutoff, and interpretation of results.
-To verify that our results did not depend on the choice of cutoff, we calculated the condensate number $N_0$, as determined from the largest eigenvalue of the one-body density matrix $\rho(\rr,\rr')$.
+To verify that our results did not depend on the choice of cutoff, we calculated the condensate number $N_0$, as determined from the Onsager-Penrose criterion~\cite{Blakie2008}, which specifies the condensate number as the largest eigenvalue of the one-body density matrix $\rho(\rr,\rr')$.
 Within our c-field framework this is readily constructed from a time-average of the steady state as

 Varying the cutoff {in the range of $\sim 2\mu_R$ to $3\mu_R$}, we found that $N_0$ was insensitive to the choice in cutoff (variations were on the order of 5\%).
 The values for $\gamma$ and $J$ at which we observed the key qualitative changes in the system behaviour were also not sensitive to the choice of cutoff, and nor were the qualitative trends observed in the particle number and condensate fraction.
 Our results for the nonequilibrium phase boundaries can thus be viewed as quantitative predictions, whereas the condensate fraction and particle number only indicate qualitative trends.
 Unless otherwise specified, we used the dimensionless interaction parameter $C_{nl} = g_2/\hbar\omega_r l_r^2 = 0.2$ and $\mu_R/\hbar\omega_r = 12$, giving $N_R \approx 2200$ atoms in the driving reservoir.
 The cutoff in mode space is set to $n_{\rm cut} = 2\mu_R/\hbar\omega_r$ $( = 24 )$.